go-dedup/fsimilar/README.e.md

 - The **first** column is the _confident level_, with 100 meaning 100% confident.
 - The **second** column is the _size_ of the file, which is an important factor in determining if the two files are the same.
 - The **third** column is the _name_ of the file, from which `{{.Name}}` tried to make the guess for the similarity.
 - The **forth** column is the _directory name_ where the file resides.
-If the file name and file size are the same, they must in different directory.
+If the file name and file size are the same, they must be in different directory.
-- The *first listing* is always the files that every others compares to, thus its confident level will *always* be 100%.
+- The *first listing* is comparing to itself, thus its confident level will *always* be 100%.

 In the first group, we can see that the confident level for the second file is only 87%, because it's name is different than the first one.
 Group 3 has files with confident level at 87% as well.
 How to use this confident level will be explained next.